 Tables should be included in the manuscript file.
 In accepted manuscripts, tables will be formatted during the production stage.
 However, authors can aid the review and production process by adhering to the following guidelines:

 - Prepare tables to the size intended for publication.
 GEUS Bulletin standard widths are 82 mm (one column) and 171 mm (two columns).
 The recommended maximum table height is 220 mm to leave room for caption and footnotes.
 Page height is 235 mm.

 - At these sizes, use a minimum font size 7pt, maximum size 9pt, in a widely available sans serif font such as Helvetica or Arial.

 - Always prepare tables in portrait over landscape format where possible.

-- Each table must have a short title.
+- Each table has a short title.
 Table number written as “Table 1.”

-Figure captions should be concise and should not duplicate the main text.
+Figure and table captions should be listed at the end of the manuscript or provided alongside each figure or table where they appear in the manuscript.
+Captions should be concise and should not duplicate the main text.
 They should provide enough detail such that the figure can be understood separate to the main text.
-But they should not contain lengthy descriptions of the results, discussions or methodology.
+But they should not contain lengthy descriptions of the results, discussions or methodology

-Ideally the first sentence of any caption should provide a short statement to summarise the title of the entire figure, followed by an explanation of any individual panels.
+For multiple-panel figures, the first sentence of the caption should provide a short statement to summarise the entire figure, followed by an explanation of the individual panels.
 All symbols, abbreviations, shading, lines or other features should be defined in either the caption or a legend.

 The word ‘Figure’ is abbreviated to ‘Fig.’ at the beginning of the caption (E.g. “Fig. 1 This is a caption.”).